What does it cost to go cruising?

 March 2008

 I really don't know if anyone reads this but here is what happened this month.
 We bought a new Mercury 8 hp engine for 1550 including a spare impeller in Nassau.
 On top of that, we paid about 500 bucks for the Jimmy Buffett/bird boarding in Key West plus the car to go get him.
-We also had to get our fishing licesnes renewed so that was another $166 for a 5 year license.
-So the bottom line is about $2,200 of non-reoccuring expenses.
+We also had to get our fishing licenses renewed so that was another $166 for a 5 year license.
+So the bottom line is about $2,200 of nonrecurring expenses.

 Location and dockage fee - 230.55 - Mooring ball in Marathon and dinghy dock in Key West